MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 1. On the Confirmation screen, click Next.
 1. On the Creating New Cluster screen, wait for the creation to be completed, and then click Finish.

-With the above steps, you have created a single-node (local) Windows Server Failover Cluster.
+With the above steps, you've created a single-node (local) Windows Server Failover Cluster.

 ## Verification